adanieljohnson/ABLE_2022_Workshop/ABLE 2022 Workshop,text of handouts.md

 ### About This Workshop

-Before the workshop you should install GitHub Desktop and register for a free GitHub account.
+Before the workshop you need to install GitHub Desktop and register for a free GitHub account.
 GitHub is a no/low cost, secure space for collaboration and code sharing that is popular with data scientists and coders.
 GitHub also is becoming a destination for hosting blogs, static websites, and open-access book projects (to see an example, check out this book, [Using Markdown inside R](https://bookdown.org/yihui/rmarkdown/).)

 GitHub can be accessed entirely via a web browser, but the GitHub Desktop application greatly simplifies installation, creating an account, and handling repositories.